Subaru-PFS/spt_ExposureTimeCalculator/README.md

 Note 2: Currently, the format of data table described above is still discussed in the DRP team and may be changed in the future release.

 Note 3: PFS configuration information, including catalogue ID, object ID, coordinate (dummy value is used), fiber flux (flux density of the input magnitude), MPS centroid parameter (dummy value is used), will be saved in "pfsConfig" file (e.g., "pfsConfig-0x00000001.fits").

+#### Realization of multiple spectra
+If you have many spectra you want to realize, you can do that in a single run using an input magnitude file (`MAG_FILE`) containing each spectral information (with columns like this: wavelength magnitude1 magnitude2 ... magnitude1000).
+Then you can get the output file of each spectrum.
+Please note that `--nrealize=1` when you use this mode.

 Some examples (under development)
 ---------------------------